 The Development Framework will improve the key pedestrian and cycle key desire lines into and within the town centre, building on the work already being realised as part of the Accessible Oldham programme.
-The new development plots will enable new linkages by reconfiguring the built form to create open spaces between buildings and elements of green space and new public realm.
+The new development plots will enhance access to public transport and enableenable new linkages by reconfiguring the built form to create open spaces between buildings and elements of green space and new public realm.